Looking back on these photos makes my heart melt, because unbeknownst to me at the time, this is the weekend that Kai and I would get engaged!

 So we trekked back to the car in the rain, only to find that we had gotten a parking ticket in the 20 minutes we’d been gone!
 We then found a new parking space (another production!) and an hour after we’d originally set off from the hotel, we found ourselves roaming around Gent completely drenched, trying to find a suitable spot for dinner.
 It was one of those hangry-hopeless-I-can’t-make-a-decision moments, filled with total first world problems.

-Eventually, we found a spot that had a table and decent reviews on Google, but I think the rating was relative to the touristy location, because the meal was very so-so – not to mention that we were soaking wet the entire meal!
-The parking ticket plus the wet, sub-par dinner didn’t kick the weekend off on the best note.
+Eventually, we found a spot that had a table and decent reviews on Google, but I think the rating was relative to the touristy location, because the meal was very so-so – not to mention that we were soaking wet the entire time!
+The parking ticket plus the wet, sub-par dinner definitely didn’t kick the weekend off on the most romantic note . . .

-But fast forward a few hours, and we had finally dried off, and were cozied up in the corner of a brown bar together, drinking Belgium beer and playing yahtzee.
-Although the night had gotten off to a rocky start, we ended the evening with the discovery of our new favorite game, and a happy buzz, despite the evening’s earlier antics.
+Fast forward a few hours, and we had finally dried off, and were cozied up in the corner of a brown bar, drinking Belgium beer and playing yahtzee.
+Although the night had gotten off to a rocky start, we ended the evening with the discovery of our new favorite game and a happy buzz, despite the evening’s earlier unfortunate antics.

 We had a good night sleep and went into day two with a fresh start and a growling belly!De Superette was close to our hotel, and highly recommended, so we stopped by for breakfast.We loved the cozy interior, and judging by the waiting list for a loaf of fresh bread, we knew we were in for a treat!Although there were a slew of open tables, we were told that they were all reserved, and we were seated at the bar overlooking the kitchen.
 We chuckled, as a lot of the ‘reserved’ tables stayed empty for our entire visit.
 But c’est la vie!
 We sipped cappuccinos while we waited for our meal to arrive, which took about an hour.
 But when our meal landed on the table, the long wait was immediately forgotten and we dove into warm baked eggs with garlic-parmesan croutons . . .
 And roasted winter vegetables!After we had fueled up, we hit the city.
 The day was PERFECT – warm, sunny, and blue skis.
 Nothing like the rainy evening before!!
 We weren’t walking long before Kai wanted to stop for waffles . . . which was a reoccurring request on the trip!If there’s one thing I can say about Gent, it’s that the architecture trumps any other destination I’ve been to in Belgium.
 From cathedrals to castles to river-side rainbow houses, this city is top.
 Because the weather was so nice, we spent the majority of the day walking around outside and exploring.
 We had coffee along the river.
 And then stopped for a beer in the square.The temperature got up to the low 60’s (INSANE for February!) and I was able to take my jacket off for the first time that year, basking my (sadly) pasty arms in the sun.